RNs Share the Pros and Cons of Being a Nurse

-Nursing is in your blood.
 You have a deep interest in healthcare and a desire to do hands-on work that truly helps people.
-Becoming an RN seems like the right fit, but before you take the leap, you need to be sure that it’s right for you.
+Becoming an RN seems like a good choice, but before you take the leap, you need to be sure that it’s the right fit for you.

-One tried-and-true evaluation method is the old fashioned list of pros and cons.
-This puts it all out in the open for you to make an informed decision.
-That’s great and all, but you might be wondering where to find the information you need to consider.
+One tried-and-true evaluation method is to simply weigh a list of pros and cons.
+This puts everything to consider out in the open for you to make an informed decision.
+Of course, it helps to first have a list of potential pros and cons to start your evaluation

-To help with this, we asked professional nurses to weigh in with what they think are the biggest pros and cons of being a nurse.
-Keep reading to hear their insight.
+To help with this, we asked professional nurses to weigh in with what they think are some of the biggest pros and cons of being a nurse.
+Keep reading for more nursing insight.

-This list of pros and cons will help you decide if the benefits outweigh the drawbacks:
+This list of pros and cons will help you decide if the potential benefits outweigh the potential drawbacks:

 It might not come as a surprise, but people generally trust nurses.
-In fact, it’s been rated the “Most Trusted Profession” for 15 straight years, according to a 2016 Gallup poll.
-Nursing has long been a well-respected career, and that’s something nurses should be proud of.
+In fact, nursing has been rated the top profession for ethics and honesty for 19 straight years, according to a 2020 Gallup® poll.1 Nursing has long been a well-respected career, and that’s something nurses should be proud of.

 Con: Dealing with bodily fluids